dnlwrthstr/custodian-service/README.md

 - MongoDB integration for data storage
 - Asynchronous API with FastAPI
 - Comprehensive data validation with Pydantic
+- Event-driven architecture with Kafka integration
+- Containerized deployment with Docker
+- Kubernetes deployment support

 ## Requirements

+### For Local Development
 - Python 3.8+
 - MongoDB

+### For Containerized Deployment (Optional)
+- Docker and Docker Compose
+- Kubernetes (for production deployment)

 ## Installation